FusionMed Staff

 Yes!
 As a PCU travel nurse, you may choose to pursue certifications to enhance your knowledge and professional development.
 The most commonly required certifications are Advanced Cardiac Life Support (ACLS), Pediatric Advanced Life Support (PALS), Trauma Nursing Core Course (TNCC), and Basic Life Support (BLS).
 While not usually required for step-down nursing positions, registered nurses can pursue additional certifications such as Certified Pediatric Emergency Nurse (CPEN), Trauma Certified Registered Nurse (TCRN), Certified Transport Registered Nurse (CTRN), and Certified Coding Specialist (CCS) if you want to help with cardiovascular surgery.

-Find PCU jobs
+Find PCU RN jobs